Viridal Duo 10 micrograms/ml, Powder and Solvent for Solution for Injection.

 Mutagenicity studies with alprostadil alfadex revealed no risk of mutagenicity.

-It is not intended that this medicinal product be mixed with other medicinal products, therefore, in the absence of compatibility studies this medicinal product must not be mixed with other medicinal products.
+It is not intended that this medicinal product be mixed with other medicinal products, therefore, in the absence of compatability studies this medicinal product must not be mixed with other medicinal products.

 Shelf life for the product as packaged for sale: 3 years.